PRZC Research — The Analysts

 Institutional-grade research.
 Independent perspective.
 No external mandates.

-PRZC Research is staffed by a small, specialist team.
-Three principal roles cover private markets, enterprise technology, and strategic advisory.
-Each analyst operates under a shared methodology — the Required Business Performance® framework — applied consistently across every engagement regardless of sector or market conditions.
+PRZC Research is staffed by a small, specialist team of analysts.
+Each analyst operates under a shared methodology — CBOM (Conviction-Based Opportunity Mapping), a six-stage framework with RBP® (Required Business Performance®) at its valuation core — applied consistently across every engagement regardless of sector or market conditions.

 Core Team